rafalcieslak/AlgAudio/README.md

 When ready, run `./algaudio.exe` to launch the application.

 If you would like to create a standalone redistributable version, pass `-DCMAKE_BUILD_TYPE=Release` to `cmake`.
-After complete build, use `make package-windows` to collect all files (including dll dependencies needed to redistribute AlgAudio) into  `package-windows` directory.
+After complete build, use `make pkg` to collect all files (including dll dependencies needed to redistribute AlgAudio) into `package` directory.

 ## On other systems